Saturday, August 29, 2015

 Dog n Suds (#12 - Rated 9.0 out of 12)

-This root beer originated from an in-car (A&W style) drive inn restaurant.
+This root beer originated from an in-car (A&W style) drive-in restaurant.
 The first Dog n Suds was opened in 1953 in Champaign, Illinois.
-It was two University of Illinois music teachers, James Griggs and Don Hamacher, who started the chain.
-The chain grew and a training center was established in Champaign, named "Rover College" after the dog on the restaurant sign.
-At its peak there were over 500 restaurants.
+Two University of Illinois music teachers, James Griggs and Don Hamacher, started the chain.
+The chain grew, and a training center was established in Champaign, named "Rover College" after the dog on the restaurant sign.
+At its peak, there were over 500 restaurants.

-The franchise was sold in the early 1970s and the franchise business was abandoned.
-About a dozen Dog n Suds restaurant still remain in the Illinois/Ohio region.
-The Dog n Suds brand of root beer was sold off to a private bottler.
+The franchise was sold in the early 1970s, and the franchise business was abandoned.
+About a dozen Dog n Suds restaurants remain in Illinois/Ohio.
+The Dog n Suds brand of root beer was sold to a private bottler.
 It is currently bottled by Clover Club Bottling Corporation in Illinois.

 Nutrition information from the label (Per 8 0z):